FAQ on the Practical Test

 To ensure that everyone gets a fair test, the examiners are regularly assessed themselves!
 You might have a senior DVSA officer in the back of the car during your test; he/she will be there to make sure that your examiner conducts the test in a fair and appropriate manner.

 Try not to worry about the 'extra' examiner in the back.
 They are there to make sure you have a 'fair' test.

 You can request that a friend or your instructor be present, but they must not interfere in any way.

 You should bring an interpreter with you if you need one.
 Your interpreter must be 16 years or over and wear suitable seat restraints where they are available.
-The DSA actively promote you to take someone on your test.
+The DVSA actively promote you to take someone on your test.
 See here for more details

 Yes.
 However, when you pass your practical test your full driving licence will only entitle you to drive an ‘automatic’ car.
 It will also act as a provisional licence for a car with a manual gearbox.

 Drive in the way that your instructor has taught you.
 If you make a mistake, don’t worry.
 It might be a minor mistake and may not affect your result.
 Your examiner will be looking for an overall safe standard.
 You won’t fail for one minor mistake.

 If you are taking the extended test for persons convicted of serious driving offences this will last approximately 70 minutes.